wonsunahn/CS1632_RentACat_Selenium/testplan.md

 ```

 ```
-IDENTIFIER: TEST-RENT
+IDENTIFIER: TEST-6-RENT
 TEST CASE: Check that renting cat ID 2 works as expected.
 PRECONDITIONS: None.
 EXECUTION STEPS:
 1. Press the "Rent-A-Cat" link.
-2. Enter "2" into the input box for the rented cat ID.
+2. Enter "1" into the input box for the rented cat ID.
 3. Press the "Rent" button.
 POSTCONDITIONS:
-1. The second item in the cat listing is "Rented out".
+1. The first item in the cat listing is "Rented out".
+2. The second item in the cat listing is "ID 2.
+Old Deuteronomy".
+3. The third item in the cat listing is "ID 3.
+Mistoffelees".
-2. The text "Success!" appears beside the "Rent" button.
+4. The text "Success!" appears beside the "Rent" button.
 ```

 ```
-IDENTIFIER: TEST-RETURN
+IDENTIFIER: TEST-7-RETURN
 TEST CASE: Check that returning cat ID 2 works as expected.
-PRECONDITIONS: Cat ID 2 has been rented out using these steps.
+PRECONDITIONS: The value of cookie "2" is set to "true" (cat ID 2 is rented).
+EXECUTION STEPS:
 1. Press the "Rent-A-Cat" link.
-2. Enter "2" into the input box for the rented cat ID.
-3. Press the "Rent" button.
-EXECUTION STEPS:
-1. Enter "2" into the input box for the returned cat ID.
+2. Enter "2" into the input box for the returned cat ID.
-2. Press the "Return" button.
+3. Press the "Return" button.
 POSTCONDITIONS:
+1. The first item in the cat listing is "ID 1.
+Jennyanydots".
-1. The second item in the cat listing is "ID 2.
+2. The second item in the cat listing is "ID 2.
 Old Deuteronomy".
+3. The third item in the cat listing is "ID 3.
+Mistoffelees".
-2. The text "Success!" appears beside the "Return" button.
+4. The text "Success!" appears beside the "Return" button.
 ```

 ```
-IDENTIFIER: TEST-FEED-A-CAT
+IDENTIFIER: TEST-8-FEED-A-CAT
 TEST CASE: Check that the "Feed" button exists in the Feed-A-Cat page.
 PRECONDITIONS: None.
 EXECUTION STEPS: